 President of Thrive

-Ms. Smith has dedicated the past 14 years of her professional career focusing on how to improve medical delivery systems for underserved, low-income and otherwise marginalized populations in Arizona.
-She currently oversees the development and implementation of clinical programs for the University of Arizona’s Department of Medicine, Division of Infectious Disease and Liver Research Institute and is a graduate of the University of Arizona, where she received a B.A. in Medical Anthropology, a dual minor in Microbiology and Spanish and a Master’s in Business Administration (MBA) from the Eller College of Management.
-Her passion lies within the realm of discovering how human behavior impacts health status and how the development of culturally appropriate healthcare delivery systems can promote positive health outcomes in underserved communities.
+Ms. Smith has dedicated the past 15 years of her professional career to improving medical delivery systems for underserved low-income and otherwise marginalized populations in the Southwest United States.
+She is a Regional Account Manager for Virology and Chronic Inflammatory Diseases at Walgreen Co./AllianceRx Walgreens Prime and also works part-time for the University of Arizona’s Department of Medicine as a Research Development Professional IV.
+Shannon is a proud University of Arizona Wildcat where she received a B.A. in Medical Anthropology, a dual minor in Microbiology and Spanish and a Master’s in Business Administration (MBA) from the Eller College of Management.
+Her passion for navigating the space where healthcare, business and charity intersect is driven by the vision of supporting healthier communities – communities where access to affordable, culturally appropriate medical services are available to all.

 As the director of The Medicare Shoppe, my team and I have seen tears of concerns and fear of how members will pay for their healthcare services in so many situations over the last few years.
 After seeing situations beyond their control we knew we needed to find a resource and collaborate with other organizations on a solution that would allow these members to obtain care with less stress which would result in better health.
 We are excited to be part of Thrive Co-payment Assistance Program and helping these individuals with their healthcare needs.